mirego/ember-boilerplate/README.md

 ```

 Everytime a new package is added or an update is made in `package.json` file, you **must** update the `yarn.lock` file by running `yarn install`.

+## Sentry

+[Sentry’s real-time error tracking](https://sentry.io/) gives you insight into production deployments and information to reproduce and fix crashes.

+We use it through Mirego's account (see IT to get access) for QA and Staging environments.
+A team must be created for each client and a project per `app+enviroment` (eg. `accent-qa`, `accent-staging`).

+For production, the account to use must be evaluated depending on your client's needs.

+N.B.: Error reporting under FastBoot is currently disabled.
+The `ember-cli-sentry` project is currently working on the support of Sentry under FastBoot.

 ## Running